- What can you do?

 Now to some other trends we might encourage that could have major effects not just on restoring the oceans, but feeding the world, restoring ocean acidity to normal levels, and even solving climate change and restoring atmospheric CO2 to normal levels by 2085!

-2. Kelp farming could FIX THE OCEANS
+2. Kelp farming could fix the oceans

-3. Kelp farming could FERTILISE FARMING
+3. Seaweed farming could fertilise farming

 The stupendous potential of seaweed farming as a tool to combat climate change was outlined in 2012 by the University of the South Pacific’s Dr Antoine De Ramon N’Yeurt and his team.
 Their analysis reveals that if 9% of the ocean were to be covered in seaweed farms, the farmed seaweed could produce 12 gigatonnes per year of biodigested methane which could be burned as a substitute for natural gas.
 The seaweed growth involved would capture 19 gigatonnes of CO₂.
 A further 34 gigatonnes per year of CO₂ could be taken from the atmosphere if the methane is burned to generate electricity and the CO₂ generated captured and stored.
 This, they say: